What is Acupuncture?

 4. What can I expect from an Acupuncture Treatment?

 Most individual Acupuncture Treatments last about one hour.
-You can expect to have a detailed history taken during your first treatment, and a detailed check-in during subsequent sessions.
+During your first session you can expect to have a detailed history taken, and a detailed check-in during subsequent sessions.
 The acupuncturist will keep a confidential chart in which she tracks your progress.
 You may ask any questions you like about the treatment or the acupuncturist herself.

 Before the actual treatment, the practitioner will feel your pulses to help her in determining the best course of treatment.
 She will also feel your pulses after inserting needles and at the end of the treatment.